danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 </details>

 - [ ] Run the appropriate pipeline for the model changes in this MR
+- [ ] If the periscope_query job failed, validate that the changes you've made don't affect the grain of the table or the expected output in Periscope.

 <details>
 <summary> Which pipeline job do I run? </summary>